debtcollective/dc-vue-header/README.md

 yarn install
 ```

-####Iterating
+### Iterating

 The best way to iterate is:

 ```
-yarn build # builds the component and puts it in the public folder with a demo page http-server # ran in repo root will serve the demo page
+# builds the component and puts it in the public folder with a demo page
+yarn build
+# ran in repo root will serve the demo page (https://github.com/indexzero/http-server)
+node_modules/.bin/http-server
 ```

 You need to rebuild each time and make sure to clear your cache.
+At this point the expected behavior is that running the Discourse instance and then this application whenever you log in into Discourse the header will get updated.

+In case of any issue with the expected behavior check the console for error, typically the CORS may be set wrongly or you should refresh both pages (localhost:3000 and localhost:8080)